geerlingguy/ansible-role-nginx/README.md

 (For Debian/Ubuntu only) Allows you to set a different repository for the installation of Nginx.
 As an example, if you are running Debian's wheezy release, and want to get a newer version of Nginx, you can install the `wheezy-backports` repository and set that value here, and Ansible will use that as the `-t` option while installing Nginx.

+    nginx_el_install_mainline: yes

+(For Centos/Rhel only) Defaults to no. If true, installs the mainline nginx repository.

 ## Dependencies

 None.